SaiGanesh2218/FPD-Prediction/README.md

-🏦 First Payment Default (FPD) Prediction — Microfinance Lending
+🏦 First Payment Default (FPD) Prediction Using Machine Learning

-Predicting whether a borrower will default on their first loan installment within a 5-day delinquency window, using a live cooperative banking PostgreSQL database.
+Predicting whether a borrower will default on their first loan installment within a 5-day delinquency window using a PostgreSQL database (tenant_prabodh) provided by Prabodh Technologies.

 📋 Project Overview

-This project develops a machine learning pipeline to predict First Payment Default (FPD) in microfinance and cooperative banking lending.
+This project develops a machine learning pipeline to predict First Payment Default (FPD) using a PostgreSQL database (tenant_prabodh) provided by Prabodh Technologies.

 FPD is defined as failure to pay the first loan installment within 5 days of the due date.
 It is the earliest and strongest signal of loan default risk, making it a critical metric for credit underwriting.

 Item                 Detail
-Institution Type     Cooperative Bank / Microfinance (SHG/JLG Group Lending) Database             PostgreSQL — tenant_prabodh
+Data Source          PostgreSQL database provided by Prabodh Technologies Database             tenant_prabodh
 Tables Used          15 out of 69 domain tables
 Total Records        4,000 loans (after FPD filter) Target               FPD = 1 (Default) / FPD = 0 (No Default)